cuiyongbo/hello-world/my_wiki/server_design_note.rst

 Server Design Note
 ==================

 #.
+Shorten that long URL into a tiny URL

+    Purpose: ease the cost to type a longer url, hide url parameters from users.
+    Note:

+        - length of target url
+        - hash conflicts resolution
+        - expiration mechanism

+    Examples: TinyURL

+#.
 Resolutions for Service Avalanche Effect

     There are different solutions for different causes of Service Avalanche: